A Rural Gem…

 Travel distances to Dorset

 One of the many reasons for Dorset’s enduring popularity is how easy it is to get here.
-By car Dorset lies just an hour and a half’s drive from the M25 making it an ideal destination for a short break.
+By car, Dorset lies just an hour and a half’s drive from the M25 making it an ideal destination for a West Country short break.
 The west of the county is also well served by the M5 making it very accessible for those travelling from Wales and the north.
 Dorset enjoys a frequent rail service from Waterloo.
 Bournemouth, Southampton and Exeter international airports make the county more accessible than ever to our overseas visitors, as do Southampton and Weymouth ferry terminals.
 For your convenience, we have put together a complete list of all travel options for getting to Dorset.